Privacy Policy — Smartensity

 Unit-of-measure preference (Art.
 6(1)(b) GDPR)“kg” or “lbs” (user_profiles.weight_unit)from you, at onboarding or in settings

 Language preference (Art.
-6(1)(b) GDPR [VERIFY])UI language setting (language)from you or from the browser
+6(1)(b) GDPR — performance of a contract)UI language setting (language)from you or from the browser

 Note on proof-of-consent metadata (IP + user-agent).
 When you accept the Terms and Privacy Policy and when you give explicit health-data consent, we record your IP address and browser user-agent on the consent record.
 Purpose: to demonstrate that and when consent was given — the accountability obligation under Art.
 7(1) and Art.
 5(2) GDPR (legal basis: Art.
 6(1)(c) and/or our legitimate interest under Art.
 6(1)(f) in being able to prove consent).
 This metadata is part of the consent tombstone: when you delete your account, the consent record is not deleted — your user_id is set to NULL but the proof-of-consent fields (including IP and user-agent) are kept.
 See the retention table in section 7.